KxSystems/docs/docs/ml/notebooks.md

 ---
-title: Demonstration notebooks for machine learning
 keywords: embedPy, Jupyter, ml, machine learning, notebook, Python
 ---

-# <i class="fas fa-share-alt"></i> Demonstration notebooks
+# <i class="fas fa-share-alt"></i> Demonstration notebooks for machine learning

-EmbedPy and JupyterQ can be used to solve all kind of machine learning problems, from feature engineering to the training and testing of models.
+EmbedPy and JupyterQ can be used to solve all kind of machine-learning problems, from feature engineering to the training and testing of models.
 They also allow users to display results in a range of ways, giving a better understanding of the data and results.

 The notebooks at
 <i class="fab fa-github"></i>